-i.
-Allowance for the personal needs of the waiver participant ii.
+Specify dollar amount: If this amount changes, this item will be revised ii.
 If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.